LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-Overview.md

   Be aware of LCC's <u>no-show/drop</u> policy.
 You need to come to class once during the first week, or take the quiz in order to not be automatically dropped!

 - **Last day for a refund**
-   Monday, Jan 12, is the last day to get a refund if you drop a class.
+   Monday, April 6, is the last day to get a refund if you drop a class.

 - **Web server credentials**
    We will be using the citstudent web server, the same one you used in your HTML and CSS class (and possibly in Beginning JavaScript).
-I'll be sending out login credentials early this week, or you can use your old login.
+I'll be sending out login credentials early this week, or you can use your old ones.

-## This Week: Course Intro, JS Review and Bootstrap
+## This Week: Course Intro and JS Review

 ### Objectives

 - To review your understanding of JavaScript from CS 133JS.
-- To introduce the use of Bootstrap for styling web pages.
+- To practice building a web app using what you already know.

 ### What to Do

 1. Introductory stuff

    - Read the syllabus (we'll discuss it briefly in class too)
-   - Join the class Discord (it's the same as last term's) and introduce yourself (if you didn't already last term).
+   - Join the class Discord server.
+[Click here for a invitation.](https://discord.gg/9cTvqfgucs)
    - Take the student survey.

-2. First class meeting,  lab 1, part 1, and the JS review quiz.

-   - Do the JavaScript review reading and take the quiz before Wednesday night.
+2. Do the assigned reading and take the quiz.
-   - Go to Monday's class or watch the Zoom recording of the in-class teaching.
-   - Start  working on lab 1, Part 1 in class or on your own.
-   - Watch Mari Good's screen-cast video on Bootstrap.
-   - Finish Lab 1, Part 1.

-3. Second class meeting, lab 1, part 2

-   - Watch Mari Good's screencasts on the Stopwatch web app.
-   - Start Lab 1, Part 2.
-   - Go to Wednesday's class or watch the Zoom recording.
-   - Continue working on Lab 1, Part 2 in class or on your own.

-4. Finish lab 2
+3. Do lab 1, Part 1, a set of ten short exercises.
+(For in-person students, there will be time to work on this in class.)
+4. Watch a recording of me coding a web app that will be an example you can follow for part 2 of the lab.
+5. Do lab 1, Part 2, a web app.

+   - Post a beta version on Discord.
-   - Review your own code and submit the code review to Moodle.
+   - Review a lab partner's code and submit the code review to Moodle.
-   - Revise your code and submit your work on Moodle and upload the web app to citstudent.
+   - Submit your web app on Moodle and upload it citstudent.

-### Changes since Mari made her videos

-- The way grading is done and the course structure have changed, see the syllabus.
-- We will be declaring variables with`let` and constants with `const` instead of `var`.

 ### Due dates

-- This week:
-  - Wednesday at midnight: Quiz 1
+- Wednesday : Quiz 1

-- Next week:
+- Thursday: Lab 1 beta version
-  - Tuesday: Lab 1 code review (a self-review this time)
+- Saturday: Lab 1 code review
-  - Thursday: Lab 1 production (final) version.
+- Sunday: Lab 1 production (final) version.

 ## Reminders